ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 	only a simulant's recent exposure to an unsafe water source will affect their probability of suffering from diarrheal diseases in the next week.
-However, the probability of becoming diabetic in the next year will be affected by a simulants entire history of smoking.
+However, the probability of becoming diabetic in the next year will be affected by a simulant's entire history of smoking.

 What is a causal relationship?